ceciliazhao/yii2-models/README.md

 }
 ```

-If you have some ActiveRecord need to be blamed, mayby you are interested in BaseBlameableEntityModel, the basic usage is following:
+If you have some ActiveRecord need to be blamed, maybe you are interested in BaseBlameableEntityModel, the basic usage is following:
 ~~~php
 class Example extends BaseBlameableEntityModel
 {